 37. I Want It All (Queen), The Miracle, 1989

-The Miracle was arguably Queen’s patchiest album, but I Want It All delivers in spades with a welcome helping of full-throated guitar and several blistering solos from Brian.
+The Miracle was arguably Queen’s patchiest album, but I Want It All delivers in spades, with a welcome helping of full-throated guitar and several blistering solos from Brian.
 Great drums, too, from Roger.
-The anthemic sound captures the ‘I want it all’ lyrical sentiments.
-Best moment: Brian’s vocal interlude (“I’m a man with a one-track mind…”) leading into an extended solo, with great backing from John and Roger.
+The anthemic sound captures the ‘I want it all’ lyrical sentiments (the phrase apparently comes courtesy of Brian’s partner, Anita Dobson).
+Best moment: Brian’s vocal interlude (“I’m a man with a one-track mind …”) leading into an extended solo, with great backing from John and Roger.

 Roger’s gentle meditation on the passage of time — an enduring theme of his, though written now from the perspective of approaching middle age rather than of happy-go-lucky youth.
 The song is, of course, forever bound up with the death of Freddie and particularly the final video footage, in which he stands metaphorically naked before the camera, allowing the world to see the ravages of his illness.
 Truly heartbreaking to watch.
 Best moment: Brian’s guitar solo.